Finite-sample analysis of M-estimators using self-concordance: Improved results: near-linear critical sample size

-Before presenting the full proof of this result, let us briefly explain the main ideas behind it.
-First of all, let us recall where the extra factor~$d$ in the bound of Theorem~\ref{th:crb-mine-complex} comes from.
-This factor appears because self-concordance of the \textit{individual losses} only allows to obtain a second-order approximation of the empirical risk in a small Dikin ellipsoid with radius~$O(1/\sqrt{d})$, due to the fact that~$\|\wt X\|_{\He^{-1}} = \Omega(\sqrt{d})$ with high probability.
+\end{theorem} Let us briefly explain the key ideas behind this result.
+First of all, recall that the extra factor~$d$ in the bound of Theorem~\ref{th:crb-mine-complex} appears because self-concordance of the \textit{individual losses} only allows to obtain a second-order approximation of the empirical risk in a small Dikin ellipsoid with radius~$O(1/\sqrt{d})$, due to the fact that~$\|\wt X\|_{\He^{-1}} = \Omega(\sqrt{d})$ with high probability.
 This second-order approximation then allows to localize the estimate as soon as~$\|\nabla L_n(\theta_*)\|_{\He^{-1}}$ becomes smaller than the radius of the ellipsoid in which such an approximation holds, cf. the proof of Proposition~\ref{prop:local}.
 Hence, the extra factor~$d$ would be eliminated if we managed to provide a second-order Taylor approximation of~$L_n(\theta)$ in the constant-radius Dikin ellipsoid~$\Theta_{c}(\theta_*)$.
 The immediately arising difficulty is that unlike the individual losses, the empirical risk is \textit{not} self-concordant, hence, the desired Taylor approximation cannot be obtained purely by integration.
-Instead, we conduct a somewhat non-standard argument (see Figure~\ref{fig:covering}) which combines (i) self-concordance of \textit{average risk} following from Assumption~\ref{ass:second-subg++}; (ii) self-concordance of the individual losses; (iii) a covering argument in which ellipsoid~$\Theta_c(\theta_*)$ is covered with small ellipsoids with radius~$O(1/d^\kappa)$ for some~$\kappa \ge 1/2$.\footnotemark
+Instead, we conduct a somewhat non-standard argument (see Figure~\ref{fig:covering}) which combines (i) self-concordance of the \textit{population risk} following from Assumption~\ref{ass:second-subg++}; (ii) self-concordance of the individual losses; (iii) a covering argument in which ellipsoid~$\Theta_c(\theta_*)$ is covered with small ellipsoids with radius~$O(1/d^\gamma)$ for some~$\gamma \ge 1/2$.
+In particular, we choose~$\gamma = 2$: this simplifies the calculations in the final step of the proof without breaking~\eqref{eq:n-mine-improved} since~$d^\gamma$ enters the analysis under logarithm, when bounding covering numbers.